rei/rei-cedar-docs/docs/components/input/README.md

 ## Input with Icon Inserted Left

-Input field with icon inserted into input field on left.
+Input field with icon inserted into the input field on left.
 Icon is decorative and not intended for any action.

 <cdr-doc-example-code-pair repository-href="/src/components/input" :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrInput, CdrIcon'})" :load-sprite="true" :backgroundToggle="false" :codeMaxHeight="false"  :model="{defaultModel: ''}">